Learn how Hasanah works.

 Can you use Hasanah for Ramadan giving?

-Hasanah can fit Ramadan giving for donors who want a steady micro-donation routine, though serious zakat or scholarship questions should still be reviewed separately.
+Hasanah can support Ramadan giving with steady micro-donations, while serious zakat or scholarship questions should be reviewed separately.

 Open page